 During 2004 and to date in 2005, we successfully completed several important milestones that we believe were fundamental to our being able to achieve significant growth from our HIV products.
-These milestones include
+These milestones include:

-- · Completion of clinical trials for our HIV rapid tests in the United States and submission of this data with our Pre-Marketing Approval application to the United States Food and Drug Administration.. - · Achieving "waiver" status with the United States Agency for International Development for procurements being made under the Presidential Emergency Plan for AIDS Relief which enables our products to be procured pending FDA approval. - · Achieving inclusion on the World Health Organization Bulk Procurement Scheme for our HIV rapid test.
-This provides United Nations funded programs the ability to purchase our products and is perceived by many countries as tantamount to a regulatory approval even though it is not. - · Completion of the Series B Five Million Dollar Private Placement of Convertible Preferred Stock
+- · Completion of clinical trials for our HIV rapid tests in the United States and submission of this data with our Pre-Marketing Approval application to the United States Food and Drug Administration. - · Grant of "waiver" status by the United States Agency for International Development for our rapid HIV tests for procurements being made under the Presidential Emergency Plan for AIDS Relief which enables our products to be procured pending FDA approval. - · Qualification under the World Health Organization Bulk Procurement Scheme for our HIV rapid tests.
+This provides United Nations funded programs and their beneficiary countries with the ability to purchase our products. - · Submission of our initial application documentation for our Non-Human primate TB test to the USDA. - · Completion of the License and Technology Transfer Agreement with Prionics AG. - · Completion of the Series B Five Million Dollar Private Placement of Convertible Preferred Stock. - Appointment of three independent members to our Board of Directors who will stand for election to our board at our annual meeting.

-As a result of the achievement of these milestones, our marketing and business development efforts, which we had begun while these milestones had not yet been achieved, can be implemented with much greater effort and results.
-Our efforts are still aimed toward participating in the various initiatives publicly announced for the implementation of voluntary counseling and testing (VCT), pre-natal testing for mother to child transmission, and other programs that are taking root globally.
-A significant portion of the capital currently available to us will be used to provide the marketing and business development resources needed to achieve wider distribution of our products in the global market.
+Our efforts are focused on one or more of our three rapid HIV tests becoming part of the testing protocols used by various governmental and non-governmental organizations in the implementation of voluntary counseling and testing (VCT), pre-natal testing for mother to child transmission, and other programs that are taking root globally.
+A significant portion of the capital currently available to us will be used to provide the marketing and business development resources needed to achieve wider distribution of our products for these programs.